 The United Nations mandated University for Peace (UPEACE) was created in December 1980.
-The headquarters of the UPEACE system is in Costa Rica, the country which initiated the process for the establishment of the University.
+The headquarters of the UPEACE system are in Costa Rica, the country that initiated the process for the establishment of the University.
 UPEACE activities include: teaching, research, distance learning, and outreach.

-The vision of the University for Peace is to be a forward-thinking, transformational and inspirational educational institution dedicated to the goals of quality teaching, research and service for serving humanity in building a peaceful world.
+The vision of the University of Peace is to be a forward-thinking, transformational, and inspirational educational institution dedicated to the goals of quality teaching, research, and serving humanity to build a more peaceful world.

-Established as a Treaty Organization with its own Charter in an International Agreement adopted by the General Assembly in resolution 35/55 of 5 December 1980, the University for Peace has the mission:
+Established as a Treaty Organization with its own charter in an international agreement adopted by the General Assembly in resolution 35/55 of the 5th of December, 198, the University for Peace has the mission:

-Funding of UPEACE programmes comes from the support of a number of donor governments, foundations and institutions who believe in the mission of the University.
+Funding of UPEACE programs comes from the support of a number of donor governments, foundations, and institutions who believe in the mission of the University.
 Fundraising for an endowment fund is in progress.

-The vision of UPEACE is to become a network of collaborating UPEACE centres and activities in different regions, guided from its headquarters in Costa Rica and cooperating with a large number of universities, NGOs and other partners on education and research for peace.
+The vision of UPEACE is to become a network of collaborating UPEACE centers and activities in different regions, guided from its headquarters in Costa Rica, and cooperating with a large number of universities, NGOs, and other partners on education and research for peace.

-UPEACE offers many academic courses like Master’s Degree Programmes in Peace and Conflict Studies for students from all parts of the world, students receive a high quality education in a unique atmosphere with a focus on multicultural perspectives, theory and practical applications.
+UPEACE offers many academic courses like Master’s Degree Programs in Peace and Conflict Studies from all parts of the world, students receive a high-quality education in a unique atmosphere with a focus on multicultural perspectives, theory, and practical applications.

-For more information about UN University for Peace, go to www.upeace.org.
+For more information on UN University for Peace, please visit www.upeace.org.